Is it normal to bleed in early pregnancy (before 12 weeks)?

-This involves a small instrument covered in gel being inserted into the vagina, and slowly opened up to allow the doctor to check the neck of the womb to see if there is any obvious cause for the bleeding.
-It is not painful but can sometimes be a little uncomfortable.
+This involves a small instrument covered in gel being inserted into the vagina.
+This allows the doctor to check the neck of the womb to see if there is any obvious cause for the bleeding.
+It isn’t painful, but it can sometimes be a little uncomfortable.

-The swab looks like a long cotton bud which is inserted into the vaginal to collect some cells.
+This involves inserting a swab (which looks like a long cotton bud into the vaginal to collect some cells.
 This is to check for infections, such as chlamydia.
 The swab is safe to do and not painful.

 If it is above 5 IU/L they will expecting it to double about every 2-3 days, so they may ask you to come back to the unit for another blood test a few days later to see if the level is rising or falling.

-Depending on the results of the investigations, they will make a plan with you as to what will happen next.
-Sometimes it can be overwhelming when you get a lot of information at once, especially at stressful times, so feel free to ask as many questions as you need to make sure you understand what is happening and what to expect.
+Depending on the results of these tests, they will plan with you what will happen next.
+It can be a bit overwhelming when you get a lot of information at once, especially at stressful times, so feel free to ask as many questions as you need to make sure you understand what is happening and what to expect.
 They should also give you some written information to take away with you and a contact number to call in case you have further questions or need advice when you get home.Hide details

 What are the causes of bleeding in late pregnancy (after 24 weeks)?

 Some women may experience a light bleed later on in their pregnancy.
 This is may not be from inside the womb, but from the cervix, for example, which can cause bleeding after sex.
 This may settle and doesn't necessarily mean there is a problem, but you should contact the hospital maternity unit immediately so you can be checked, just in case.